 Mettl’s journey began in 2009 when Co-founders Ketan Kapoor and Tonmoy Shingal came together with a common vision: leveraging technology for hiring practices in Indian and Global companies.
 Mettl offers recruitment assessment, programming tests, psychometric tests, aptitude tests, a pre-built test library of 200-plus tests, an interview app, vocational skills assessment, remote proctoring, deep analytics in performance management, and certification platform, among others.
 With a presence across 100 countries, the Gurugram-based HR tech firm has over 1,800 clients across the world.

 So, this completes our list of top hr tech companies in India.
 If you are looking for HR startups in India, then give these startups a go!
 It'll save you a lot of money and energy and find you the right candidate for your company.

 What does an HR do?

-An HR or Human Resources manager looks into the wellbeing of the employees in the company specifically in strategic management, recruitment and training, policy formulation, risk management, labor relations and alike.
+An HR or Human Resources manager looks into the well-being of the employees in the company specifically in strategic management, recruitment and training, policy formulation, risk management, labour relations, and alike.

 What are some HR startups in India?

-Is compulsory to have an HR in your company?
+Is it compulsory to have an HR in your company?

-It depends on the size of the company, if it is a small startup usually the founder takes on the responsibilities of the Hr as well.
-But for bigger established companies a seperate person for HR is a must to function smoothly!
+It depends on the size of the company, if it is a small startup usually the founder takes on the responsibilities of HR as well.
+But for bigger established companies a separate person for HR is a must to function smoothly.